Bulan, Sorsogon: Growth

-Although poverty is still high in Bulan the government had improve people's lives.
-Bulan is ranked in the Top 10 richest municipalities in the Bicol Region and the 5th fastest growing after Daet and Daraga, Albay.
+Although poverty is still high in Bulan, the government has improve people's lives.
+Bulan is ranked in the Top 10 richest municipalities out of 107 Municipalities in the Bicol Region, from 5th to 2nd fastest growing as of 2021 with an average annual income of 145.60M (41.91% increase) after Aroroy, Masbate.

 Infrastracture

 Telecommunications

-Bulan has fixed landline phones and fiber internet from BTTI (Bicol Telephone and Telegraph, Inc.) and PLDT.
+Bulan has fixed landline phones and fiber internet from BTTI (Bicol Telephone and Telegraph, Inc.).
 Mobile or cellular networks are Globe, Smart and Dito Telecommunications Companies.

 Education

-Primary education

-The primary education in Bulan is divided into two Districts, the Bulan North District comprising all the Barangays towards the north coastal Barangays, to the interior land locked northern Barangays.
-The Bulan South District comprises the southern Coastal Barangays.
+There are two schools district offices which govern all educational institutions within the municipality.
+They oversee the management and operations of all private and public, from primary to secondary schools.
+These are the: